 Sadly, a fire tore through Thessaloniki in 1917, leaving the Ladadika district in partial ruin.
 The area declined, and shops in the area slowly closed one by one.
 By the seventies, Ladadika was completely abandoned.

 It wasn’t until the eighties and nineties that restaurants, tavernas and bars started gradually opening up again in Ladadika.
-With them, they injected a new lease of life into what was becoming a rundown part of town.
+With them, they injected a new lease of life into what was previously a rundown part of town.

 Ladadika, Thessaloniki Today